dhellmann/pymotw-3/source/heapq/index.rst

 .. module:: heapq
     :synopsis: In-place heap sort algorithm

-:Purpose:
-    The heapq implements a min-heap sort algorithm suitable for use with Python's lists.

 A *heap* is a tree-like data structure where the child nodes have a sort-order relationship with the parents. *Binary heaps* can be represented using a list or array organized so that the children of